 The positives are we are in control of how we handle those disappointments and like you, I have had many of them.
 I have endured a few DNFs at the marathon distance.

 It humbled me to say the least.
-I have also experienced how it feels to outrun elite kenyan marathoners who had times far better then mine.
+I have also experienced how it feels to outrun elite Kenyan marathoners who had times far better than mine.

 It took me years to understand why I wasn't improving my half-marathon and marathon times.
 I was trying to race at a specific time but I wasn't training long enough at the proper pace.

 The sooner you realize this, the faster you will be on your way to getting under the sub 2 hour half marathon.